 On the other hand, if you are looking for a more practical manual, this might not be your thing since it’s more academic-oriented.

-If you’re looking for ready to apply strategies and tips, you will get something here, but it will require you wade through some theory.
+If you’re looking for ready-to-apply strategies and tips, you will get something here, but it will require you to wade through some theory.

-I Learned a lot from Debora Tannen and I grateful for her work.
+I learned a lot from Debora Tannen and I am grateful for her work.